 Aircraft operating under Part 121 as defined in Part 119 are excluded from the survey population.
 Foreign air carriers, which operate under Part 129, are also not part of the survey population.
-Civil aircraft that are known not to be potentially active during the survey year are excluded from the population (e.g., aircraft on static display, destroyed prior to January 1, 2014).
+Civil aircraft that are known not to be potentially active during the survey year are excluded from the population (e.g., aircraft on static display, destroyed prior to January 1, 2016).

 The Aircraft Registration Master File, maintained by the FAA's Mike Monroney Aeronautical Center in Oklahoma City, Oklahoma, serves as the sample frame or list of cases from which a sample of civil aircraft is selected.
 The Registration Master File ("Registry") is the official record of registered civil aircraft in the United States.
-For the purpose of defining the 2014 survey population, we used the Registry's list of aircraft effective through December 31, 2014.6
+For the purpose of defining the 2016 survey population, we used the Registry's list of aircraft effective through December 31, 2016.

 The Registry, like many sample frames, is an imperfect representation of the survey population.
 While it may exclude a small number of aircraft that operate under the FAA regulations governing the operation of general aviation and on-demand Part 135 aircraft, it also includes aircraft that are not part of the survey population.
-Prior to sample selection, several steps are taken to remove ineligible aircraft from the sample frame.
-Specifically, this includes removing the following:
+Prior to sample selection, the following ineligible aircraft are removed: